Svanik/PID---Grapher/.ipynb_checkpoints/README-checkpoint.md

 #### Log File
 ___
-Replace the file named Log335.csv with the Log file including your data.
+Replace the file named "REPLACE WITH YOUR LOG FILE.csv" with the Log file including your data.

 #### Usage of the PID.py file
 ___
-After you set the JSON Variables simply run the command```python PID.py```.
+After you set the JSON Variables simply run the command ```python PID.py``` in terminal.
 The graph will include a line for the setpoint and another line for the Time vs Speed.
 The setpoint line will be in blue and the PID line in red.